Putin says Russia is 'united as never before' during Shanghai Cooperation Organization meeting

 Chinese President Xi Jinping called on members to work toward "long-term peace and stability in the region," according to a readout of his speech posted by state broadcaster CCTV.

-India has avoided condemning Russia for its war on Ukraine and abstained from voting on U.N. resolutions against Russia.

-When SCO foreign ministers met in India last month, Russia's war in Ukraine barely featured in their public remarks, but analysts say the fallout for developing countries on food and fuel security remains a concern for members of the group.

-Even as the SCO continues to expand, the grouping remains at risk of competing interests or conflicts between member states.
+Even as the SCO continues to expand, the group remains at risk of competing interests or conflicts between member states.

 India and Pakistan share a history of bitter relations, mainly over Kashmir, a disputed Himalayan region that is split between them but claimed by both in its entirety, and they have fought two wars over it.